-Scenario 2.
+Step 2.
 Modification of statutes to allow for more effective implementation of the existing laws.
-The following are measures that could be added to the above to further increase the effectiveness of existing regulations.

 CEHA Statutory changes.
 Make statutory and rule changes to enhance enforcement authority and provide indemnification by New York State for properly administered local CEHA programs against takings claims to reduce the influence of potential litigation costs, including potential takings claims, on local program decision making.
 Presently, local municipalities are responsible for providing the legal defense in the instance where CEHA variance requests are taken to court.
 Often the cost of defending these lawsuits is comparable to the costs associated with acquiring properties, and beyond the means of the municipalities.
 State indemnification for properly administered CEHA programs would mitigate this issue.